 Connexions: A Community Based Arts School

-- Connexions: A Community Based Arts School's student population of 430 students has grown by 20% over five school years.
+- Connexions: A Community Based Arts School's student population of 481 students has stayed relatively flat over five school years.

 |School Type||Charter School|